 If we look at Microsoft’s past history, everything suggests that upgrading from Windows 11 to Windows 12 will be free, just like it was for Windows 10 to 11.
 Moreover, eligible PCs that are already running Windows 10 might also see the option to install Windows 12 without any charge.

 However, if you want to run Windows 12 on your custom-built PC, you may have to buy a retail license for the upcoming desktop OS from Microsoft.
 That means you may have to pay $139 to get an official copy of Windows 12, which is the same as the price of Windows 10 and 11 Home.

 Windows 12 Next Valley Update Coming in 2024

-So that was everything we know about Windows 12 so far, but we will be updating this guide regularly as new leaks and rumors emerge on the internet.
-While Microsoft may not officially comment on Windows 12 right now, it seems like the next version of Windows 11 will likely indeed be Windows 12.
+So that is everything we know about Windows 12 so far, but we will be updating this article regularly as new leaks and rumors emerge on the internet.
+While Microsoft may not officially comment on Windows 12 right now, it seems like the next version of Windows 11 will likely be Windows 12.
 Anyway, that is all from us.
 If you want to find out the hidden Windows 11 features, head over to our linked article.
 And if you have any questions, let us know in the comment section below.